 “I have to believe that caring for myself is not self indulgent.
 Caring for myself is an act of survival”

 – Audre Lorde

 So here I share ways you can take a little “me” time and practice a little self care.

 Getting enough rest is sometimes a struggle if you have small children, or have a lot on your mind but just having a couple of early nights could really improve your mood.
 A good night’s sleep will help with your concentration the following day and also make you more focused on what your doing.

 Recharge your batteries

-Meet a friend for a coffee, take a hot bath and relax in front of the TV or take part in a hobby or exercise you always enjoy doing but haven’t done in a while.
+Meet a friend for a coffee, take a hot bath and relax in front of the TV.
+Take part in a hobby or exercise you’ve always enjoyed doing but haven’t done in a while.
 This is a great way to do a little something you enjoy, recharge those batteries and remind yourself of the person you are.

 Read a book